ravirun/misfit-ravi/README.md

 ## Key Points to Cover

-1. **The Unpaid Internship**
+1. **The Illusion of Uniqueness**
-   - Creating content for free
+   - How we think we're different
-   - Building personal brands
+   - The trends we all follow
-   - Performing authenticity
+   - The performance of individuality

-2. **The Absurdity**
+2. **The Reality**
-   - Working for platforms
+   - We're all more similar than different
-   - The labor of social media
+   - Universal patterns and behaviors
-   - Why we do it anyway
+   - Why this is actually comforting

 3. **The Satire**
    - Making fun of ourselves
    - Pointing out the contradictions
-   - Finding humor in the performance
+   - Finding humor in our sameness

 ---

 ## Evergreen Elements

-✅ **Timeless Topic:** Social media labor is always relevant
+✅ **Timeless Topic:** Human desire for uniqueness is always relevant
-✅ **Universal Appeal:** Everyone experiences this
+✅ **Universal Appeal:** Everyone can relate to this
 ✅ **Satirical Edge:** Smart humor that makes people think
 ✅ **Rewatchable:** Content that ages well